NSU-SU19CSE299S01/SU19CSE299S01G07NSU/README.md

  <p align ="center"><b>GitHub Repo Link</b> : https://github.com/Abir12941/SU19CSE299S01G07NSU</p>

-<p align ="center"><b>Date Prepared</b>: 14.06.2019</p>
+<p align ="center"><b>Date Prepared</b>: 18.08.2019</p>
 </body>
 </html>

-**Project Details**:
+**<u>Project Details</u>**:

-1.  **Idea** :  The idea is mainly to develop a tourism website for Bangladesh.
-The website will work like a virtual tour-guide.
+1.  **Idea** :  The idea was mainly to develop a tourism website for Bangladesh.
+The website works like a virtual tour-guide.
 People will be able to know about the travel details about their desired destinations.
 The details include - Descriptions, travel route, expense and overall logistics.

 1.  **Goal** : The website is focused on being the first ever purely tourism-based website for Bangladesh.
 There is no specific website for a traveler to hit when it comes to tour in our country.
 Moreover, a foreigner may find it difficult to gain the necessary information about our country&#39;s tourism situation or travel logistics.
-So, we want the website to be the savior when it comes to make a tour in our country without any hassle or any complications.
+So, we wanted the website to be the savior when it comes to make a tour in our country without any hassle or any complications.

-1.  **Strategy** : The website will have all the information about the most visited places in Bangladesh.
+1.  **Strategy** : The website has all the information about the most visited places in Bangladesh.
 A user can see every bit of details of their desired place including travel route, expenses, tour strategy, precautions, travel scheduling, ticket booking etc. Thus they don&#39;t need to search in anywhere else for any details before making the tour.

 **Features** :